Project type: Land Use and Forestry

 In their natural state, raised bogs have enormous carbon storage potential.
 Globally, peatlands store 30 per cent of soil carbon, despite the fact that they cover only three per cent of the world’s surface.
 In the past, many of Switzerland’s peatlands were dried out using drainage ditches in order to use the land for agriculture or to remove peat.
 Although they have been protected since the Rothenthurm Initiative in 1987, two thirds of Switzerland’s over 500 raised bogs are still in their drained state due to a lack of money.
 Carbon dioxide is released into the atmosphere continuously.
 Rewetting is the only thing that guarantees that a drained peatland once again becomes a long-term carbon storage facility.

-Parts of the peatland Marais Rouge in the Canton of Neuchatel – a moor of national signiﬁcance – have not yet been rewetted due to a lack of ﬁnancial resources.
-The climate protection project ﬁlls this ﬁnancing gap and is thus crucial for the implementation of the renaturation project.
+Parts of the peatland Marais Rouge in the Canton of Neuchatel – a moor of national signiﬁcance – has not yet been rewetted due to a lack of ﬁnancial resources.
+The climate protection project filled this ﬁnancing gap and is thus crucial for the implementation of the renaturation project.
 The project is co-financed by federal and cantonal contributions (Neuchatel).
-The renaturation will take place in 2021.
+The renaturation took place in 2021.

 When a moor has been drained, oxygen penetrates into the soil and converts the carbon bound in the peat into carbon dioxide, which escapes into the atmosphere.
 To rewet a moor, the drainage ditches have to be blocked using construction measures.
 Once moorland has been returned to its natural, intact state, the high water level inhibits the decomposition of the organic material, in which large quantities of carbon are permanently stored.
 The climate protection project is possible thanks to a methodology developed by the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), which estimates the volume of CO₂ emissions that are avoided thanks to rewetting.
 According to this approach, the top 50 cm of the peat bind potential emissions of over 1,000 tonnes of carbon dioxide per hectare for the next 50 to 100 years.